Felix-Soldner/Felix-Soldner/README.md

 ## Talks, Posters and Guestlectures
+- 2022 - Presentation at [Fifth Annual Cybercrime Conference](https://www.cambridgecybercrime.uk/conference2022.html) at the Cambridge Cybercrime Centre: "From the dark to the surface web: Scouting eBay for counterfeits"
 - 2021 - Presentation at [IC2S2-2021](https://ic2s2-2021.ethz.ch/): "Data confounds lead to performance overestimations in fake review detections"
 - 2021 - Invited guest lecture about the sale of counterfeits on darknet markets (University of Amsterdam).
 - 2021 - Invited guest lecture about confounds in data, used for automated fake review detection (UCL).